ziminas1990/space-expansion/docs/building-on-linux.md

 conan profile update settings.compiler.libcxx=libstdc++11 default
 ```

-Now let's take a look at profile:
+Now let's take a look at the profile:
 ```
 cat $HOME/.conan/profiles/default
 ```

-You may see the following file:
+You may see the following lines:
 ```
 [settings]
 os=Linux